-This talk stands under the sign [? steht unter dem Zeichen] of the manifold successful axiomatic investigations that had been pursued by Hilbert himself and other researchers in the various fields of mathematics and physics.
-In particular in the field of the foundations of mathematics the axiomatic method had lead in two ways to an extensive systematic [umfassenden Systematik] of arithmetic and set theory.
-Zermelo formulated in 1907 his axiom system for set theory9 by which the processes of set formation [Mengenbil-
+This talk comes in the wake of the manifold successful axiomatic investigations that had been pursued by Hilbert himself and other researchers in the various fields of mathematics and physics.
+In particular in the field of the foundations of mathematics the axiomatic method had led in two ways to an extensive systematization of arithmetic and set theory.
+Zermelo formulated in 1907 his axiom system for set theory9 by which the processes of set formaby the execution.

-7A continuation of the direction of research that was inspired by Hilbert's Heidelberg talk was carried out by J. König, who, in his book "Neue Grundlagen der Logik, Arithmetik und Mengenlehre" (Leipzig 1914), transcends the Heidelberg talk [hinausgeht] both by a more exact formulation and ... [? einhergehende Darstellung] presentation, and his realization [Durchführung].
 Julius König died before finishing the book; it was edited by his son as a fragment.
 This work, which is a precursor of Hilbert's later proof theory, exerted no influence on Hilbert.
 But later J. v.
 Neumann followed the approach of König in his investigation "Zur Hilbertschen Beweistheorie" [Math.
 Z. Bd.
 26 Heft 1 (1927)]